wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 2.2 Generate SSL Certificates on Logstash-Server
 """"""""""""""""""""""""""""""""""""""""""""""""

 .. warning:: SSL Certificates it is only needed for **multi-host** architecture, if you are installing all tools on one machine, you don't need to install Logstash-Forwarder so you don't need to generate SSL Certificates, please refer directly to section `4.
-Elasticsearch <#id4>`_
+Elasticsearch`_

 Since we are going to use Logstash Forwarder to ship logs from our hosts to our Logstash Server, we need to create an SSL certificate and key pair.
 The certificate is used by the Logstash Forwarder to verify the identity of Logstash Server and encrypt communications.